backstage/backstage/docs/local-dev/cli-build-system.md

 instead collects the backend packages and all of its local dependencies into a deployment archive.
 The archive is written to `dist/bundle.tar.gz`, and contains the packaged version of each of these packages.
-The layout of the packages in the archive is the same as the directory layout in the target monorepo, and the bundle also contains the root `package.json` and `yarn.lock` files.
+The layout of the packages in the archive is the same as the directory layout in the monorepo, and the bundle also contains the root `package.json` and `yarn.lock` files.

-Note that before building the production bundle, all of the backend packages have to have been built first, although when executing the `backend:bundle` command you can pass the `--build-dependencies` to have this done automatically.
-The reason for not using the flag is to avoid duplicate work in case you already build all of your packages earlier in your build process.
+Note that before creating a production bundle you must first build all of the backend packages.
+This can be done automatically when executing the `backend:bundle` command by passing the `--build-dependencies` flag.
+It is an optional flag since it is quite common that the packages are already build earlier on in your build process, and building them again would result in duplicate work.

-To use the bundle, extract it into a directory, run `yarn install --production`, and then start the backend using your backend package as the Node.js entry point, for example `node packages/backend`.
+In order to use the bundle, you extract it into a directory, run `yarn install --production`, and then start the backend using your backend package as the Node.js entry point, for example `node packages/backend`.

 The `dist/bundle.tar.gz` is accompanied by a `dist/skeleton.tar.gz`, which has the same layout, but only contains `package.json` files.
-This can be used to run a `yarn install` in environments that will benefit from the caching that this enables, such as Docker image builds.
-To use the skeleton archive you copy it over to the target directory along with the root `package.json` and `yarn.lock`, extract the archive, and then run `yarn install`.
-Your target directory now has all dependencies installed, and as soon as you copy over and extract the contents of the `bundle.tar.gz` archive, the backend will be ready to run.
+This skeleton archive can be used to run a `yarn install` in environments that will benefit from the caching that this enables, such as Docker image builds.
+To use the skeleton archive you copy it over to the target directory along with the root `package.json` and `yarn.lock`, extract the archive, and then run `yarn install --production`.
+Your target directory will then have all dependencies installed, and as soon as you copy over and extract the contents of the `bundle.tar.gz` archive on top of it, the backend will be ready to run.

 The following is an example of a `Dockerfile` that can be used to package the output of `backstage-cli backend:bundle` into an image: